SilentGhostX/HT-WPS-Breaker/README.md

-# PSK-Grabber
+# HT-WPS BREAKER
-PSK grabber is a small tool based on the bash script language, it can help you to extract the wps pin of many vulnerable routers and get the password, in the last i want to notice that PSK grabber in its process is using these tools :
+High Touch WPS Breaker [HT-WB] is a small tool based on the bash script language, it can help you to extract the wps pin of many vulnerable routers and get the password, in the last i want to notice that PSK grabber in its process is using these tools :
 -"Piexiewps"
 -"Reaver"